ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 If you own a battery storage please fill in the options here.
 By specifiying states for surplus and regard of your battery storage, this adapter can control whether battery storage should be used for charging your vehicle or not, depenent from the strategy preficied in the options.

+### german §14a EnWG power limitation

+Due to german §14a EnWG there's an option to limit charging station to max.
+6A fix or dynamically to regard of 3x6A (4.140 watts)

 ### power limitation

 You can also limit max. power of your wallbox to limit main power.
 E.g. when running night-storage heaters you might have to respect a maximum power limitation.